vickymmcd/AmazonSoftDesWarriors/docs/userinstructions.md

 ## Using the Super Shopper on the Web
 Go to our website: [The Super Shopper](https://super-shoppers.herokuapp.com/).

-Select a product to buy using the drop down menu.
+Select a product to investigate using the drop down menu.

 Select a time frame in which you would like to buy the product.